Welcome to the home page for 5W!

 In Science, we are studying Properties and changes in materials!
 So far, we have grouped materials based on their properties by testing them for properties such as Buoyancy, electrical conductivity and transparency.

 Our historical unit of work will focus on one of the most fascinating civilisations in history as we discover who the ancient Greeks were.
 We will learn about when the ancient Greeks lived, how they lived in their separate city states, how their armies lived and fought, the gods they worshipped on Mount Olympia and much, much more.
 Art links will include Greek pottery design and comedy and tragedy masks.

 Please ensure your child has a full PE kit in school.

 Indoor kit: Blue shorts, white t-shirt with school logo and black pumps.

 All clothing and footwear should be clearly named.
 All jewellery must be removed for P.E. and long hair must be tied back.

 Your child has a home reading book and record.
 Please hear your child read at home on a regular basis.
 When your child has finished their book, please sign your child’s reading record and they can change their book.

 Spellings will be handed out on a Thursday and will usually follow a pattern / rule or may be from the National Curriculum word lists.
 Please help your child to learn the spellings by writing them into sentences and by using 'LSCWC' (Look, Say, Cover, Write and Check).
 They will be tested on a Thursday before the new list is handed out.

-English and Maths homework will be set on a Monday (to be returned on a Thursday (to allow for the work to be marked).
+English and Maths homework will be set on a Friday and to be returned on a Thursday (to allow for the work to be marked).